learn-co-curriculum/dsc-quiz-sql/README.md

 ?: Question 2

-Following is a preview of the `cutomers` table:
+Following is a preview of the `customers` table:

 |   user_id | city      | state   |
 |-----------|-----------|---------|